radiasoft/zgoubi/README.md

 These examples are maintained.
 Efforts are made to ensure that they are run-able with the latest version of zgoubi executable on the author's `master` branch.
-In particular some are part of the tools/compare procdure which tests their repeatability.
+In particular some are part of the tools/compare procedure which tests their repeat-ability.

-The example sub-folders found in exemple have the similar following content :
+The example sub-folders found in example have the similar following content :

-- one or more zgoubi input data files for a given example (a file with suffix `.dat`), and the corresponding result files (*.res suffix), and sometimes in addition *.eps plot files or other forms of computation outputs,
+- one or more zgoubi input data files for a given example (a file with suffix `.dat`), and the corresponding result files (*.res suffix), and sometimes in addition `*.eps` plot files or other forms of computation outputs,
 - or just one or more result files (suffix `.res`)